Old vs New Tax Regime Calculator AY 2026–27: Which Option Saves More Tax?

-Choosing between the old and new tax regime has become one of the most important decisions for taxpayers in India.
-The Old vs New Tax Regime Calculator AY 2026–27 helps you compare your income tax liability under both regimes and instantly identify which option results in lower tax.
+Old vs New Tax Regime Calculator AY 2026–27 helps you compare tax liability under both regimes and identify which option saves more tax based on your income, deductions, and exemptions.

 Why You Must Compare Old vs New Tax Regime Before Filing ITR